-The next chapter: Kodiak residents open book store
+The next chapter: Kodiak residents open bookstore

 As the idea began taking shape, Haffeman and Tucker found that the process of choosing books was more complicated than they expected.

 “We called the company that we buy the majority of our books through, and we said, ‘surely there’s some method to this madness, when you start a bookshop and you have to stock it with 3,000 books.
 Out of the pantheon of books, how do you choose?’
-They said, ‘No, you’re on your own.'”
+They said, ‘No, you’re on your own.’ “

 So Haffeman and Tucker asked for recommendations from community members, sought advice from local and national book clubs, and stocked award-winning books in different genres.